Cosmological implications of a viable non-analytical f(R) model: Propagation of gravitational waves

-Thus the two independent solutions in \refeq{eq:14} are both well-behaved for $u\to0$; in particular, the solution $u^\alpha J_\alpha(u)\to 0$, while $u^\alpha Y_\alpha(u)$ tends to a constant value.
-The first derivatives of both solutions are also vanishing in $u=0$, as it can be shown by using the relations between the derivative of $J_\alpha$ in terms of $J_{\alpha-1}$ and $J_{\alpha+1}$ (and similarly for $Y_\alpha$).
-On the other hand, the behavior of the solution when the wave is well inside the horizon ($u\gg 1$) shows some interesting features.
-In fact, in this regime both solutions oscillate with an amplitude that \emph{grows} with time like $u^{\alpha-1/2}$ (we recall that $\alpha > 3/2$); this is in striking contrast with the usual behavior that is found in standard GR, where the amplitude decays with time (\emph{e.g.}, $h\propto \sin(u)/u$ during the radiation-dominated era).
-This is related to the fact that the coefficient of the first-derivative term in \refeq{eq:13a}, that is positive in standard GR, becomes negative for $n>x+1$, or, equivalently, for $\alpha>1/2$.

-As already said, during the radiation-dominated era, $\dot\phi$ vanishes identically and the analysis above does not apply.
-In principle, however, the propagation of GWs during the matter-dominated era ($x=2/3$) could be modified with respect to the standard picture, depending on the value of $t_*$, that we are now going to estimate.
-As discussed in the previous section, the value of $|q|$, or equivalently of $L_q$, is bounded from above by the requirement of the existence of the matter-dominated era itself.
-The exact value of $L_q^{Max}$ depends on $n$, but only weakly, so that we can safely consider that $L_q\lesssims70\pc$.
-Then we find that $t_* \lesssims400\,\mathrm{yr}$; since the matter-dominated era began at $t\simeq 10^{5}\,\mathrm{yr}$, we can conclude that during this epoch the contribution of the $\dot\phi$ term is negligible and thus the propagation of GWs is standard.
+These results make relevant to estimate when $t_*$ takes place in the cosmological history.
+The value of $L_q$ is bounded from above by the requirement of a matter-dominated era.
+The exact value of $L_q^{Max}$ depends only weakly on $n$ so that we cna consider $L_q\lesssims70\pc$ and we find that $t_* \lesssims400\,\mathrm{yr}$; since the matter-dominated era began at $t\simeq 10^{5}\,\mathrm{yr}$, we can conclude that during this epoch the propagation of GWs results to be standard.
+Finally, it can be easily shown that the same behavior occurs also in a de Sitter phase.

-To conclude, we briefly turn our attention to the GW propagation during a de Sitter phase.
-We then hypothesize an exponential behavior for the scale factor of the Universe $a=\ao\;e^{\s t}$, with $\s>0$, as done in Section \ref{quattro}.
-In this case, using the relation $\phi(t)=(1/2)\ln f\primo$, one can argue that

-and, of course, if we focus on the case of vanishing spatial curvature $K=0$, one gets $\dot{\phi}=0$.
-Since, as it can be seen from \refeq{eq:10}, the modifications to the GR action only enter the GW dynamics through a term proportional to $\dot{\phi}=0$, this implies that their propagation during a de Sitter phase is the same as in standard GR.